-At Gartree High School pupils have two language lessons a week in Years 6 and 7 and three lessons a week in Years 8 and 9.
+At Gartree High School pupils have two language lessons a week in Year 7 and three lessons a week in Years 8 and 9.

 The main language taught is French, but in Year 8 pupils also have a short Spanish taster course in the summer term.
 Following this course pupils can opt to do two lessons of Spanish and one lesson of French in Year 9 or continue with three lessons of French.